day8/re-frame/README.md

 The backward data flow happens in one (conveyor belt) hop:

 ```
-ratom  -->  components --> Hiccup --> Reagent --> VDOM  -->  ReactJS  --> DOM
+app-db  -->  components  --> Hiccup  --> Reagent  --> VDOM  -->  ReactJS  --> DOM
   ^                                                                            |
   |                                                                            v
-  handlers <---------------  events  ---------------------------------------
+  handlers <-------------------  events  ---------------------------------------
-                           a "conveyor belt" takes
+                           a "conveyor belt" takes events
-                           events from the DOM to
+                           from the DOM to the handlers
-                           the handlers.
 ```

-Generally, the user manipulates the GUI because they want to change the state of the application.
-They don't think that way, of course.
-They think in terms of "deleting this blah" or "swapping to foo".
-But all these actions invariably mean the ratom will be changed.
-After all the ratom **is** the state.
-The DOM presented to the user is a function of that state.
+Generally, when the user manipulates the GUI, the state of the application changes.
+In our case, that means the `app-db` will change.
+It **is** the state.
+And the DOM presented to the user is a function of that state.
+So that's the cycle.
+GUI events cause `app-db` change, which then causes a rerender, and the users sees something different.
-The GUI doesn't change until the ratom changes.

-So handlers are the part of the system which does ratom mutation.
+So handlers which look after events, are the part of the system which does `app-db` mutation.
 You could almost imagine them as a "stored procedure" in a database.
 Almost.
 Stretching it?
 We do like our in-memory database analogies.